 1. Estimated Tax Savings in Year 1

-This is the amount of money you will save by electing Section 179 instead of standard straight line depreciation (there are also other depreciation methods such as MACRS depreciation).
-This number takes into account the fact that you will have some tax savings (1 year’s worth of depreciation) even if you choose ordinary straight line depreciation instead of the 179 deduction.
-Most section 179 calculators do not take this into account, which is why the number you see here may be different from what other calculators show.
+This is the estimated amount of tax you will save by electing Section 179 deduction instead of straight-line depreciation.
+The estimated first-year tax savings takes into account the fact that you will have some tax savings ― one year’s worth of depreciation ― if you choose ordinary straight-line depreciation instead of the 179 deduction.

 2. Lifetime Benefit

-Examples of what’s eligible for Section 179 include the following:
+Examples of what’s eligible for Section 179 includes:

-- Office equipment (computers, fax machines, phones, etc.)
+- Office equipment, such as computers, fax machines, phones, and so on

-- Business vehicles with a gross vehicle weight in excess of 6,000 lbs.
-(See the complete list of vehicles eligible for sec 179)
+- Business vehicles with a gross vehicle weight in excess of 6,000 pounds (see the complete list of vehicles eligible for the Section 179 deduction)